brameshit9/chart-nse/README.md

 ## NIFTY 50 live scanner

-At the bottom of the app, **"Run NIFTY 50 live scan"** fetches a real-time quote (via `nsetools`) for each of the 50 constituents, compares the live LTP to NSE's live intraday VWAP and to an EMA9 (daily closes with the current LTP appended as today's still-forming bar), and buckets each stock as bullish (LTP above both) or bearish (LTP below both), with a chart per stock.
-Quotes are cached for 15 seconds - re-run the scan to refresh.
-Scanning all 50 stocks makes 50+ live requests to NSE, so it can take a little while and is gated behind a button rather than running automatically.
+At the bottom of the app, **"Run NIFTY 50 live scan"** fetches a real-time quote for each of the 50 constituents via `nsepython`'s `nse_eq()` (this reuses the same NSE session that already works for `equity_history()`, rather than opening a second session through a different library - that mismatch was causing every quote to silently fail).
+It compares live LTP to NSE's live VWAP and to an EMA9 (daily closes with the current LTP appended as today's still-forming bar), buckets each stock as bullish (LTP above both) or bearish (LTP below both), and renders a **candlestick chart per stock** (Plotly) with VWAP and EMA9 overlaid, plus LTP/VWAP/EMA9 as live metrics.

+If a scan comes back with 0 stocks in both groups, expand the "symbol(s) failed to fetch" warning it shows - it now surfaces the actual error per symbol instead of failing silently.
+The most common cause is NSE rate-limiting or blocking the server's IP (common on cloud hosts); try again after a minute, or run it locally where the source IP tends to be less restricted.

+**Important caveat on the charts:** NSE's free public API only provides *daily* bars, not intraday candles.
+So while the chart looks like a TradingView-style candlestick with a VWAP session line (each daily candle
++ that day's VWAP + EMA9), it isn't the same as an intraday chart built from minute-by-minute ticks.
+For genuine intraday candles and a true tick-built session VWAP, you'd need a broker API with market data access (e.g. Zerodha Kite Connect, Upstox).

 ## Deploying